Aurora Low Carbon House Partnership

 The low-energy, low-carbon house‘Aurora’ is the result of a successful and unique partnership between South Lanarkshire College, Dawn Homes and more than 50 private sector partners.
 It showcases the low-energy technologies and high insulation levels capable of reducing energy use and energy bills to zero while contributing towards challenging government targets to reduce greenhouse gases and carbon emissions.
 For a full list of sponsors, please use the link on the right.

-The low-energy house exceeds building standards requirements likely to come into force in 2013 and then in 2016 by which time all new housing will require to be “net-zero-carbon.
+The low-energy house exceeds building standards requirements for all new housing will require to be “net-zero-carbon.

 It leads the way as a blueprint for eco-friendly house construction and will provide a unique training facility in the UK to teach students the principles behind low-energy buildings.